andyeske/How-to-CAD-Almost-Anything/README.md

 *	An airport control tower (using loft, sweep, revolve, and patterns).
 *	A banana, in honor of the banana lounge (using various plane cuts, splines and lofts).

-**To do (optional):** Add 3 slides to the portfolio, one for each designed item, with pictures and a short description of the Solidworks skills employed to during the design process.
+**To do (optional):** Add 3 slides to the portfolio, one for each designed item, with pictures and a short description of the Solidworks skills employed during the design process.

 **Session Recordings:** https://youtu.be/Tmf6dkjue6E.